 12. The Suffering of Others.

-Becoming aware of the pain of those around you can be a potent way to develop more compassion.
-Think of people around you who are in pain – those you know personally, or people you see suffering who you don’t know personally (such as the homeless in your city.)
-Or you can even think of distant people in the world, like kids in Africa.
+Becoming aware of the pain of others can be a potent way to develop more compassion.
+Think of people around you who are in pain, whether physical or emotional – those you know from personal or professional life, or people you see suffering who you don’t know personally (perhaps someone you read about in the news or witness in your community who is having a difficult time).
 Let their suffering in, and respond with love and compassion.

 Focus your attention on your own sense of happiness.
 How happy are you now?
 What does it feel like to put your attention on your happiness?
 How could you increase your sense of happiness in your life?